octobanana/belle/README.md

 It aims to have an intuitive API, reasonable defaults, and great performance.

 ## A Brief Tour
-The following is a basic HTTP server listening on 127.0.0.1:8080 that responds to a GET request to '/'.
+An HTTP server listening on 127.0.0.1:8080 that responds to a GET request to the path '/'.
 ```cpp
 #include "belle.hh"
 namespace Belle = OB::Belle;